 Base salaries are reviewed annually as part of our performance management program and increased for merit reasons, based on the executive's success in meeting or exceeding individual performance objectives and an assessment of whether significant corporate goals were achieved.
 If necessary, we also realign base salaries with market levels for the same positions in the companies of similar size to us represented in the compensation data we review, if we identify significant market changes in our data analysis.
 Additionally, we adjust base salaries as warranted throughout the year for promotions or other changes in the scope or breadth of an executive's role or responsibilities.
-There were no such adjustments made to the salaries of our named executive officers during 2007.
+There were no such adjustments made to the salaries of our named executive officers during 2008.

-In February 2007, the Compensation Committee approved base salary increases for our executives effective March 1, 2007, including increasing the base salary for each of our Chief Executive Officer and other named executive officers to the following:
+In February 2008, the Compensation Committee approved base salary increases for our executives effective March 1, 2008, including increasing the base salary of our Chief Executive Officer and other named executive officers as follows:

-Name 2007 Base Salary (\$)
+Name 2007 Base Salary (\$) 2008 Base Salary (\$) Percent Increase

-Safi R. Bahcall, Ph.D 355,000
+Safi R. Bahcall, Ph.D.
+355,000 385,000 8.5%

-Keith S. Ehrlich 230,000
+Keith S. Ehrlich 230,000 245,000 6.5%

-James G. Barsoum, Ph.D 240,000
+James G. Barsoum, Ph.D.
+240,000 275,000 14.6%

-Eric W. Jacobson, M.D 280,000
+Eric W. Jacobson, M.D.
+280,000 302,000 8.0%

-Keizo Koya, Ph.D 270,000
+Keizo Koya, Ph.D.
+270,000 286,000 6.0%